 Did she or the Bushes ever apologize to Trump?
 Nope.
 Instead, George W. Bush publicly states his opposition to Trump policies, breaking away from the tradition of former presidents not commenting on current presidential policy.

-Is it kind to support killing children?
 Have Barbara Bush supporters completely forgotten that she always supported Planned Parenthood, population control, and “family planning”?
-She promoted early childhood learning and literacy, but what about her support for killing children?
+Many laud her for promoting early childhood learning and literacy, but what about her support for killing children?

 George H.W.
 Bush and Barbara Bush openly supported Planned Parenthood– even when Texas elected him into Congress in 1967.

-Their granddaughter, the matriarch’s namesake, Barbara Pierce Bush, is only following in their footsteps by continuing to openly support Planned Parenthood and running an organization designed to curtain population control in the poorest regions of the world.
+Their granddaughter, with the matriarch’s namesake, Barbara Pierce Bush, has only followed in their footsteps.
+She openly supports Planned Parenthood and runs an organization designed to curtain population control in the poorest regions of the world.
 She, like her grandfather, went to Yale where the ideology of eugenics was first championed.
 Advocating for the culling of the lower classes, the weaker races, and the poorest people in the world, Yale actively promoted birth control as the scientific process of the survival of the fittest.

-Eugenics first materialized in the advocacy of birth control that targeted the over-populated ghettos of the inner city overrun by immigrants and minorities.
-Later, by promoting abortion.
-It is a public service to reduce the population, which is why Planned Parenthood locations are primarily found in the poorest neighborhoods.
+Eugenics first materialized in the advocacy of birth control that targeted the over-populated ghettos of the inner city overrun by immigrants and minorities; and later, by promoting abortion.
+It is a public service to reduce the population, eugenicists believe, which is one reason why Planned Parenthood locations are primarily found in the poorest neighborhoods.

 The Bushes represent the Blue Bloods of the Northeast more than they ever will salt-of-the-earth Texans.
 A carpetbagger from New York, Barbara Bush may have promoted childhood literacy efforts– but only to children that had escaped the death trap of Planned Parenthood, an organization she championed long before anything else.